-The natural properties from the tire rubber shine through, according to customers, with excellent durability, high weather-resistance (UV and ozone), and being anti-fatigue and anti-slip.
+The natural properties of the tire rubber shine through, according to customers, with excellent durability, high weather resistance (UV and ozone), and anti-fatigue and anti-slip.

 All-in, this is a great option for any kind of home gym workout, especially for the powerlifters out there.

 Just keep in mind that it does have a slight rubber odor—just give it some time outside first to reduce this.

 - Popular alternative to rubber horse stall mats

 - High-quality recycled tire rubber

 - Slight rubber odor, but this is easily minimized

 11. Yes4All Wood Grain Floor Mats (foam, but a good wood-effect option)